ivangfr/kubernetes-minikube-environment/book-service-kong-keycloak/README.md

   ```
   kubectl get pods --namespace dev
   ```
   The column `READY` must show `1/1`.
-Wait a bit If it's showing `0/1`.
+Wait a bit if it's showing `0/1`.

 - There are two ways to configure `Keycloak`

   - **Running a script**

-    - In a terminal, make sure you are in `springboot-testing-mongodb-keycloak` root folder
+    - In a terminal, make sure you are in `springboot-keycloak-mongodb-testcontainers` root folder

     - Get `KEYCLOAK_URL` environment variable
       ```